 Welcome to your Wards rotation at the DC VA Medical Center!

 There are 6 day ward teams and a night float team that our wards residents rotate through.
 Each team consists of one resident (either PGY-2 or 3) and two interns.
-You will work with residents and interns from Howard University, George Washington University, Walter Reed Military Medical Center, and Georgetown University.
+You will work with residents and interns from Howard University Hospital, George Washington University Hospital, Walter Reed National Military Medical Center, and MedStar Georgetown University Hospital.

 Each team will also have between one and four students (MS3/MS4/PA/Podiatry) from George Washington or the Uniformed Services University.

-One team will have an additional resident as the “Teaching Resident” or TR, who will be a PGY3 selected for additional teaching responsibilities.
+One team will have an additional resident as the “Float Resident” or FR, who will be a PGY2 or 3 selected for additional teaching responsibilities.

 Every team admits patients each day, including weekends, from 7am-3pm.
 Two teams are on late call each day, which means they continue to receive admissions past 3pm until 6pm.
 This rotates amongst all 6 wards teams every 3 days.